St. Gallen M.A. in Strategy and International Mgt.

 AMBA, AACSB, & EQUIS

 Strategy and International Management is a rigorous top-ranked Master and flagship program of the University of St. Gallen.
 One of the solid aspects of the program is the curriculum and the state-of-the-art amenities, which are internationally recognised.
 Besides, the SIM program has ranked 1st according to the Financial Times for eight consecutive years.
+University of St. Gallen is in Switzerland, the country also provides MS in Switzerland programs.

 Through the program, one shall learn in a collaborative environment that fosters effective teamwork and individual leadership.
 In addition, the program aids in providing excellent management skills.
 Apart from that, it shall help one understand, develop and enhance one’s leadership style through various projects as well as seminars and individual coaching.
+Read the bog to know about the St. Gallen MiM review.

-The class profile of the SIM (Strategy and International Management) is one of the exciting aspects of the program, particularly for the diverse range of characteristics that the program instils in the students, such as
+The class profile of the SIM (Strategy and International Management) is one of the exciting aspects of the program, particularly for the diverse range of characteristics that the program instils in the students, such as:

 - Global Mindset